kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Note: These are not applicable to the Lite patches.

 #### Mew, Bill's Garden, and the Mist Stone
-The secret room's entrance can be found off the south-east corner of Silence Bridge.
+The secret room's entrance can be found off the south-east corner of Route 12.
 The journal inside will hint that Bill wants to see a New Species of pokemon.
 If the 'Dex Diploma has been viewed, Mew can be encountered and caught on the lowest level of the Cerulean Cave.
 Show Mew to Bill, and he will let you into his secret garden.
-Return to the journal in the secret room, and you will recieve a Mist Stone.
+Return to the journal in the secret room, and you will receive a Mist Stone.
 Follow the path in the secret room, look for a hidden Nugget and Moon Stone, and exit into Diglett's Cave.

 #### Pikachu Learning Surf